Most people tend to view exercise through the lens of the ‘additive’ energy model: More exercise = more calories burned.

 Well, two recent studies have added to the constrained energy model.

-In the first, Careau and colleagues looked at total energy expenditure in 1,754 adults living normal lives and found energy compensation averaged 28%.
+In the first study, Careau and colleagues examined total energy expenditure in 1,754 adults living ‘normal lives’.
+They found energy compensation averaged 28%.

 As the researchers explain:

 It appears then, that either individuals with greater fat levels are predisposed to increased adiposity because they are stronger energy compensators or because they become stronger compensators as they get fatter.
-If the former, then two people can be equally active yet one puts on fat mass while the other stays lean.
-If the latter, then such a positive feedback loop may imply that using exercise as a strategy to escape high adiposity becomes less and less effective.
+If the former is true, then two people can be equally active yet one puts on fat mass while the other stays lean.
+If the latter is true, then such a positive feedback loop may imply that using exercise as a strategy to escape high adiposity becomes less and less effective.

 In the second study published earlier this year, researchers found energy balance influenced total energy expenditure such that when participants were at maintenance or a surplus, the additive model held true (to a point), whereas when participants were in a deficit, the constrained model held true.
 4

-Now, there’s a lot to unpack here.
-But a few key points we can take away from all of this.
+There’s a lot to unpack here.
+However, a few key points can be taken away from all of this.

 The goal of training during a fat loss phase is to maintain muscle and strength.
 If you enjoy cardio, do it for the health benefits, not to burn more calories.
-Of course, cardio can be implemented to increase the deficit, but be mindful of how much you’re doing so you don’t inadvertently end up in too big a deficit, which then increases fatigue, and results in less movement the rest of the day.
+Of course, cardio can be implemented to increase the deficit, but be mindful of how much you’re doing so you don’t inadvertently end up in too big a deficit, which can then increase fatigue and result in less movement for the rest of the day.

 If you’re at maintenance or a surplus, you could probably get away with a bit more physical activity without experiencing the same degree of compensation you would during a deficit.

 While this point isn’t directly related to the topic, I think it’s still worth mentioning.
-Or, well, mentioning again because I still get questions from people on whether or not they should ‘eat back’ their exercise calories.
+Or, well, mentioning again because I still get questions from people about whether they should ‘eat back’ their exercise calories.

 Let’s forget that smartwatches are terrible at accurately estimating energy expenditure (see this and this).
-And even if they were accurate, they wouldn’t be able to account for the compensation that occurs.
+Even if they were accurate, they wouldn’t be able to account for the compensation that occurs.

-That said, smartwatches seem pretty accurate for tracking step counts, and you can use this to your advantage.
+That said, smartwatches appear to be pretty accurate for tracking step counts, and you can utilise this to your advantage.
 If you know how many steps you’re doing at the start of a diet, you can try to maintain the number of steps throughout the diet to help keep energy expenditure up.

 Finally, before wrapping up, I want to emphasise that physical activity is important.